shankx50/constantcontactsubscribe/README.md

 # Example

-This plugin is intended to be used in combination with a [Guest Entry](https://github.com/craftcms/guest-entries) form, so the fields are formatted appropriately for that.
+This plugin was updated to be used in combination with a [Guest Entry](https://github.com/craftcms/guest-entries) form, so the fields are formatted appropriately for that.

 ## HTML
 The HTML below assumes that css rules hide the elements of `data-type:"message"` until one of them is made visible using jQuery based on the returned response code by adding the class `is-visible` to a given element.